liutiantian233/CIS-275/README.md

 # CIS-275

-Preliminary study on discrete mathematics in computer algorithms
+Preliminary study on discrete mathematics in computer algorithms.